CST-100/PAPR/README.md

 # DIY PAPR

+*Forked from thethoughtemporium/PAPR*
+TO DO:
+- build a functioning one first
+- organize things
+- Possible HUD using transparent LCDs?
+Information such as outside air temperature, battery voltage, etc. May not be immediately possible due to the tiny distance between eyes and visor, but worth being looked in to.
+- Audio system, while current one is workable, microphones on left-right may be useful along with small speakers in helmet to either double as headphones or to augment hearing
+- Onboard camera?
+Due to political "climate", one may be a good idea.

 ### What is a PAPR?

 A PAPR is a positive air pressure respirator that works by supplying clean air to the user in such a way that more air is supplied than is used so external contaminants don't get in.